High-value, high-risk and vital public records

 - consulting with business managers and legal advisors

-When identifying vital records, remember:
+When identifying vital public records, remember:

-Document and track vital records
+Document and track vital public records

-- brief description of record type
+- brief description of public record type

-- explanation (e.g. brief explanation of why the record is considered vital, its critical purpose, consequences of loss)
+- explanation (e.g. brief explanation of why the public record is considered vital, its critical purpose, consequences of loss)

 - location (e.g. on-site, off-site, of original, of duplicate, server, data centre, backups, mirror sites)